ppisljar/esp32ctrl/ui/README.md

 TODO:

 -- v2:
-- improving rule system
---- events should be using event loop
---- support for hardware timers
---- support for hardware interrupts
---- support for adding new commands (by plugins)
---- support for checking/reading/updating multi byte values
 - adding devices:
 --- rotary encoder (two gpios)
 --- some sensors (check what libs are there i can direclty use)

--- v3:
-- mqtt
 - device formulas

--- v4:
-- cleanup: forms, ui, libs ... make the code ready for others to look at it :)
-- make ui ready to be actually used
-- make esp ready (bugs, edge cases)

--- v5:
 - http/s
 - udp
-- redundancy plugin
---- master/slave mode selection
---- slave: watchdog master (i2c)

--- v6:
-- authentication
-- more sensors and devices
-- alexa

 -- v7:
 - dashboards